 Across the board, homes are generally shared by more than one generation.

 Though there is freedom of religion, Peru remains largely Roman Catholic.
 More than 81% of the population identifies as such (though only 15% of them attend services on a weekly basis).
 The Church enjoys support from the state: it has a largely tax-exempt status and Catholicism is the official religion of the military.
 Moreover, all of the Church’s bishops, and up to an eighth of its overall clergy, receive monthly government stipends.
 This has generated outcries from some evangelical groups that do not receive the same generous treatment.
 Even so, evangelicals and other Protestants are a growing force, representing up to 13% of the nation’s population.

 Women in Peru

 Women can vote and own property, but the situation remains challenging in a country that is informally ruled by machismo.
-Particularly in rural areas, female literacy is far behind that of male counterparts (77% among women versus 93% among men, with lower rates among the indigenous).
+Particularly in rural areas, female literacy is far behind that of male counterparts (77% among women versus 93% among men, with lower rates among indigenous communities).
 In 2017, women's wages averaged 35% lower than their male counterparts,' according to Statistica.
 That said, the overall situation has improved.
 A number of laws barring domestic violence and sexual assault have been passed, and women now make up 28% of the country’s professional class (senior officials, managers and legislators) and almost a third of the congress.